We provide research funding through a range of research awards.

-For astronomy a third of the community applies each year and for particle physics experiment, particle physics theory and nuclear physics with only 1 funding opportunity held every 3 years for each of these areas.
+A 3 year application cycle is in place for particle physics experiment, particle physics theory and nuclear physics with only 1 funding opportunity held every 3 years for each of these areas.

 Consortium grants are intended to support a programme of work carried out by more than one university department or institution, with a common research programme.

-Essentially it is a joint Consolidated grant in that it allows support for a research area across multiple institutions.
+Essentially it is a joint consolidated grant in that it allows support for a research area across multiple institutions.

-New Applicant awards
+New applicant awards

 The purpose of this is to provide new staff members with the opportunity to obtain research funding in advance of the next grant submission.
-If grant funding is agreed, funding is likely to be awarded as a separate grant in addition to the department’s existing Consolidated or consortium grant.
+If grant funding is agreed, funding is likely to be awarded as a separate grant in addition to the department’s existing consolidated or consortium grant.

-Normal eligibility rules apply to New Applicant requests but there are some exceptions.
+Normal eligibility rules apply to new applicant requests but there are some exceptions.

 Applicants must be employed as a full or part-time academic member of staff at the grant holding university by the start date of the new applicant grant.

-Consequently, staff members who have transferred relevant existing STFC funding from another institution or who hold a relevant personal fellowship – such as an Ernest Rutherford Fellowship or Royal Society University Research Fellowship – or who bring with them or otherwise obtain other relevant funding (such as a European Research Council grant) would not therefore be eligible if that funding was still active at the time the New Applicant grant is due to start.
+Consequently, staff members who have transferred relevant existing STFC funding from another institution or who hold a relevant personal fellowship, such as an Ernest Rutherford Fellowship or Royal Society University Research Fellowship, or who bring with them or otherwise obtain other relevant funding (such as a European Research Council grant) would not therefore be eligible if that funding was still active at the time the new applicant grant is due to start.

-hey are normally awarded for a period of up to three years although support for a specific project may be awarded for a longer period.
+hey are normally awarded for a period of up to 3 years although support for a specific project may be awarded for a longer period.

-- Single grant – the lead organisation can apply for a single grant to support all of the partners involved.
+- Single grant: the lead organisation can apply for a single grant to support all of the partners involved.

-- Multiple grants – each institution can apply for its own grant and one of them is the lead organisation.
+- Multiple grants: each institution can apply for its own grant and one of them is the lead organisation.
 The lead organisation takes overall responsibility for the application, including responding to reviewer comments.

-Last updated: 17 August 2021
+Last updated: 17 January 2023